 Not to be spoiler-y, but what it comes down to is, everything you’ve read, everything good and thrilling and exciting thing that happened that you liked about the book, turned out to have happened for no fucking reason at all.

-A Book You Wish Had Illustrations
+🔪A Book You Wish Had Illustrations

 Wayward Pines is one of my favourite trilogies.

 It’s so rich in setting and creatures and character, that it would be have been interesting to see an author’s artistic vision of what those things looked like.
+I guess I could always watch the TV show to find out, but that’s not the question is it?

-But in general, I’m not really into illustrated books.
+In general, I’m not really into illustrated books.
 Half the joy of reading is painting the picture in your mind.
 The author gives you the outline, the direction, and the reader puts their own personal experience and imagination into it.

 It reminds me of a quote by Samuel Johnson: “A writer only begins a book.
 A reader finishes it.”

-A Book or Genre You Love Reading When It’s Raining
+🔪A Book or Genre You Love Reading When It’s Raining

 Rain creates mood.
 Clouds, fog.
 That feeling of gloom that only a prolonged absence of sun can provide.